 Both programs are clinically-focused so students obtain much needed hands-on experience.

 Fordham University offers a 100% online MSW program with both traditional and advanced standing admissions.
 There are full-time, part-time and accelerated study options, and the program can be completed in as little as eight months.
 Fordham’s MSW program has four areas of focus: Individuals and Families, Organizations and Community, Evaluation and Policy Practice and Advocacy.
-Applicants must have a bachelor’s degree for admission, but GRE scores are not required.
+Applicants must have a bachelor’s degree for admission.
 Field education opportunities are offered at sites near students’ communities.

 Offered as either an on-campus or a hybrid program, Michigan State’s 57-credit MSW program offers students the choice of two concentrations:

 Clinical social work or organization and community leadership – This focuses on working with families, individuals or groups.